 As some encouragement for you, here is a video of my baby I took two days ago of him swimming underwater.
 If it makes anybody feel better, just a few weeks ago he hated putting his face in the water and would often swallow water whenever I put him under!
 Now he swims with great joy and even since this video, he has progressed!
 He now kicks his little feet and swims farther and longer underwater, and he also no longer nose dives to the bottom of the pool but stays relatively near the surface!

 Happy swimming!
 I would love to hear about your experiences and progress with your little ones!

-See also, my response to the many queries in the comments about the ISR method for infant swimming: Infant Swimming: The Roll and Float Survival Method (ISR)
+Is infant swimming bad?
+My response to the many queries in the comments about the ISR method for infant swimming: Infant Swimming: The Roll and Float Survival Method (ISR)

 “The LORD on high is mightier than the noise of many waters, yea, than the mighty waves of the sea.”

 Damien is currently 12 months, 2 weeks old